 How do I design a modern kitchen layout?

-A good place to start is to list the things that do and don’t work about your current kitchen; your designer also will want to understand how you live, what you cook, what you store, who does the cooking and how you shop, in order to plan storage and appliances.
+A good place to start is to list the things that do and don’t work about your current kitchen; your designer will also want to understand how you live, what you cook, what you store, who does the cooking and how you shop, in order to integrate the right kitchen storage ideas and appliances.

-‘Full-length cupboards, deep drawer organization and pull out storage are a much more viable option than traditional shelving, while bi-fold units make workflow in the kitchen smoother as they can be left open during food prep and cooking.’
+‘Full-length cupboards, deep drawer organization and pull out storage are much more viable options than traditional shelving, while bi-fold units make workflow in the kitchen smoother as they can be left open during food prep and cooking.’

-There are tried and tested layouts that work with spaces of all shapes and sizes and a good designer will have worked with them all.
+There are tried and tested kitchen layouts that work with spaces of all shapes and sizes, and a good designer will have worked with them all.